About the Journal

 There is no Article Submission or Article Processing Fee charged to authors, and articles are immediately available on the journal website once published.

 Authors retain copyright in their work.
 Their work is licensed under a Creative Commons Attribution - Share Alike 4.0 international license.

 Publication Ethics and Publication Malpractice Statement

-The Ljubljana University Press, Faculty of Arts (Znanstvena založba Filozofske fakultete Univerze v Ljubljani) as the publisher of the journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Arts, University of Ljubljana and the editorial board will assist in communications with other journals and/or publishers where this is useful and necessary.
+The University of Ljubljana Press (Založba Univerze v Ljubljani), as the publisher of the journal, takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition, the Ljubljana University Press, Faculty of Arts, and the editorial board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Correction and Retraction Policies

 Corrections to published work: Errors are a part of science.
 But we expect authors to inform the editor of any errors of fact they have noticed in their article once published.
 Corrections are made at the journal’s discretion – minor corrections that do not affect the understanding of the paper may be rejected if submitted post-publication in order to prevent discrepancies downstream.